jinimbrancalhao/Folha/README.md

 **_Description_**

 This app is a website for a fine-dining restaurant named Folha.
-It serves as an online reference for customers to learn about the restaurant, find restaurant locations, view the menu, and create/read reviews.
+It serves as an online reference for customers to learn about the restaurant, find all restaurant locations or search for specific locations, view the menu or specific courses, and create/read/update/delete reviews.

 **_Technologies Used_**